mbernr/choice-logics-asp/README.md

 ### Input Formulas

 The classical connectives are represented by the predicates *neg*, *and*, as well as *or*.
-Choice connectives are encoded as the ternary predicate *pref*.
+Choice connectives are encoded via the ternary predicate *pref*.
 The first argument of *pref* tells us which choice connective we are dealing with.

 Some problems require only a single input formula, which must be contained in the *inputformula* predicate.